 Overview of Cardiac Arrhythmias in Dogs

 Cardiac arrhythmias are abnormal heart rhythms that can occur in dogs.
-These disorders are classified based on the area of the heart in which they originate.
-They originate either in the upper chambers of the heart, the lower chambers of the heart, the area of the heart responsible for creating the heartbeat, or the electrical conduction system within the heart.
+These disorders are classified based on the area of the heart in which they originate—either the upper chambers, the lower chambers, the area of the heart responsible for creating the heartbeat, or the electrical conduction system within the heart.

-The prognosis (outlook) for animals with cardiac arrhythmias depends on the type of arrhythmia, the underlying cause of the arrhythmia, and the type and extent of any existing heart disease.
-Dogs in congestive heart failure have a guarded-to-poor prognosis.
+The prognosis for animals with cardiac arrhythmias depends on the type of arrhythmia, the underlying cause of the arrhythmia, and the type and extent of any existing heart disease.

 - Slow heart rate

 - Erratic heart rate

 - Difficulty breathing

 - Lack of appetite

 Blood work, including a complete blood count and biochemical profile, should be performed to look for any underlying abnormalities.
 Some dogs may be anemic, have an elevated white blood cell count, or organ dysfunction.
 Some diseases, such as hypothyroidism, may be the cause of cardiac arrhythmias.